Florida Department of Corrections

 Inmate Information and Analysis Section

 The purpose of this report is to compare the estimated prison admission and population numbers from the Criminal Justice Estimating Conference (CJEC) to the actual prison admission and population numbers.
 Types of admissions and offenders admitted under special sentencing provisions are also described.
-The CJEC estimations for the period January-June are from the conference held on February 27, 2014 (EDR) and estimations for the period July-December are from the conference held on July 23, 2014 (EDR).
+The CJEC estimations for the period January-December are from the conference held on December 17, 2015 (EDR).

-Using the maximum daily population, the modified CJEC population estimate for July 2014 underestimated the actual number of inmates in the population by 110 inmates.
-The percent difference between the CJEC estimated population and the actual maximum daily population was 0.11%.
+Using the maximum daily population, the modified CJEC population estimate for May 2016 overestimated the actual number of inmates in the population by 150 inmates.
+The percent difference between the CJEC estimated population and the actual maximum daily population was 0.15%.

-Using the end-of-month population, the modified CJEC population estimate for July 2014 underestimated the actual number of inmates in the population by 12 inmates.
-The percent difference between the CJEC estimated population and the actual end of month population was 0.01%.
+Using the end-of-month population, the modified CJEC population estimate for May 2016 overestimated the actual number of inmates in the population by 369 inmates.
+The percent difference between the CJEC estimated population and the actual end of month population was 0.37%.

 Violators of Control Release with New Sentences